herve4m/quay-collection/docs/index.rst

 Plugin Index
 ------------

-These are the plugins in the herve4m.quay collection
+These are the plugins in the herve4m.quay collection:

 Modules